jitesoft/yolog/README.md

 ```

 The methods allow the user to toggle each plugin errors on or off (that is, passing of the `Error` object through the log parameter at all).
-Each plugin is responsible to make sure that the error object is not `null` before doing anything with its properties.
+Each plugin is responsible to make sure the error object is not `null` before doing anything with its properties.
 Calling the functions without any argument will set errors to on or off for all the tags instead of a single tag.

 ## Notes